M.S. in Mathematics

 M.S.
 Mathematics Program

 The Master of Science (M.S.) degree in mathematics at Montana State University is designed to prepare students for further graduate work or for a career in academia, business, industry, or government.
 The department offers thesis and non-thesis options.
 Both options require a core of mathematical coursework consisting of real analysis, advanced linear algebra, abstract algebra and topology.
 For the remainder of their course work, students may choose from a broad variety of topics depending on the area of interest.
 Topics include algebraic topology, applied mathematics, complex analysis, computational mathematics, dynamical systems, machine learning, mathematical biology and optimization.
 In order to complete the degree in two years, a student typically takes six credits of coursework for each of two semesters and nine credits of coursework during each of the other two semesters.
-For a complete catalog description of the program requirements, timelines and prerequisites, please visit the Program Guidelines link below.
+For a complete catalog description of the program requirements, timelines and admission requirements (prerequisites), please visit the Program Guidelines link below.